IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 #Linking work items in Bluemix DevOps Services to code changes in GitHub

-###### Last updated: 10 August 2015
+###### Last updated: 11 August 2015

 If you have source code in a GitHub repository, you can use your IBM&reg; Bluemix&trade; DevOps Services project to track changes by setting up a service hook on GitHub.
 When you push a change to your GitHub repository, the hook adds a change set link to your DevOps Services work item.
-You can also link to a work item after you push then change from the Git Log page.
-You can view the changes in your GitHub repository by clicking the change set link in the work item or by clicking the GitHub link on the Git Log page.
+After a change is pushed, you can add a work item link from the Git Log page.

  * [Creating a DevOps Services project](#create_project)
  * [Setting up the GitHub hook](#github_hook)